microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/windowsupdates-updatableassetgroup-addmembers.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Add members to an updatable asset group.
+Add members to an [updatableAssetGroup](../resources/windowsupdates-updatableassetgroup.md).

-An [azureADDevice](../resources/windowsupdates-azureaddevice.md) can be added as a member; an [updatableAssetGroup](../resources/windowsupdates-updatableassetgroup.md) cannot be added as a member.
+You can add [azureADDevice](../resources/windowsupdates-azureaddevice.md) resources as members, but may not add **updatableAssetGroup** resources as members.

-Adding an Azure AD device as a member of an updatable asset group automatically creates an Azure AD device object if it does not already exist.
+Adding an Azure AD device as a member of an updatable asset group automatically creates an **azureADDevice** object, if it does not already exist.

-You can also use the method [addMembersById](windowsupdates-updatableassetgroup-addmembersbyid.md).
+You can also use the method [addMembersById](windowsupdates-updatableassetgroup-addmembersbyid.md) to add members.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).